Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem: Introduction

-We propose a \textbf{two-stage} approach: first maximise recall, then reduce density.
-In Stage~1, we take the union of $\alpha$-Nearest and POPMUSIC to build a candidate graph with near-perfect coverage.
-In Stage~2, we train a single model to score each edge and prune the lowest-scoring ones.
-The union creates a \emph{source-provenance} signal that indicates whether an edge comes from one heuristic or both.
-This makes the learning problem easy: edges present in both heuristics are almost always optimal-tour edges, while single-source edges are candidates for removal.
-This order is essential; reversing it would force the ML model to work on all $N(N{-}1)/2$ edges without structural guidance, and the heuristic applied afterwards could not recover edges the model already discarded.
-We design all features to be \emph{distance-type agnostic}, so the method works for any TSPLIB distance convention.
-Following the multi-metric evaluation principle advocated by Kerschke et al.\ \cite{kerschkeParameterizationStateoftheartPerformance2018}, we report density, coverage, and downstream solver performance jointly.
+We propose a \textbf{two-stage} approach: first reduce as many edges as possible while maximising recall, then further reduce density.
+Stage~1 takes the union of $\alpha$-Nearest and POPMUSIC to build a candidate graph with near-perfect coverage.
+Stage~2 trains a machine learning model to score each edge and prune the lowest-scoring ones.
+Two properties make this pipeline effective.
+First, $\alpha$-Nearest and POPMUSIC have complementary failure modes: $\alpha$-Nearest ranks edges by 1-tree structure and misses long chords, while POPMUSIC builds edges from local-tour optima and misses moderate-length edges crossing subproblem boundaries; their union absorbs both kinds of misses, so Stage~1 alone already achieves ${\geq}99.96\%$ recall.
+Second, the union annotates every edge with its source provenance---whether it was endorsed by $\alpha$-Nearest, POPMUSIC, or both.
+Dual-source edges are almost always optimal, so the learning problem in Stage~2 reduces to identifying which single-source edges to discard---a substantially easier task than classifying all $N(N{-}1)/2$ edges from scratch.
+Reversing the order would forfeit both benefits.
+All features depend only on edge weights, so the method is \emph{distance-type agnostic}.
+Following multi-metric evaluation \cite{kerschkeParameterizationStateoftheartPerformance2018}, we report density, coverage, and downstream solver performance jointly.
+Our contributions are: